SitecorePowerShell/Console/Documentation/Markdown/Import-Function.md

 ### EXAMPLE

-The following imports a Resolve-Error function that you may later use to get a deeper understanding of a problem with script should one occur by xecuting the "Resolve-Error" commandlet that was imported as a result of the execution of the following line
+The following imports a Resolve-Error function that you may later use to get a deeper understanding of a problem with script should one occur by xecuting the "Resolve-Error" command that was imported as a result of the execution of the following line

 ```powershell